-- Tell the agent how much you’d like to send and where you’d like to transfer your funds to.
+- Specify how much you’d like to send and where you’d like to transfer your funds to.

 - Confirm the transaction summary that details the exchange rate and fees that apply to your transfer.

-- Provide your recipient’s full name, email address and phone number.
+- Enter your recipient’s full name, email address and phone number.

 - Select how you’d like your money delivered: bank deposit, cash pickup or courier delivery, if available in your recipient’s country.